CCR Archive

 Facilitated description:

-The centerpiece consists of 5 golden metal candlesticks and two mirrors.
+The centerpiece consists of 5 gilded metal candlesticks and two mirrors and is used to decorate and furnish the table.

-The centerpiece serves to decorate the center of the table.
-The centerpiece was made in 1830-1840 and is kept at the Royal Palace of Turin.
+The centerpiece was built in 1830-1840 and is kept at the Royal Palace of Turin.

 The La Venaria Reale Conservation and Restoration Centre restored the centrepiece in 2022.